sanketjpatel/moon-rover/docs/Solution.md

 </details>
 <br>

 A more efficient way finds the solution in `O(n)`.
 We start the journey at gas station on `startingIndex = 0`.
 We calculate the distance and the index of the last refueling stop.
 If the distance on the last journey is more than the max possible distance, we update the value of max possible distance and its starting index.
-If the index of the last refueling gas station is less than or equal to `startingIndex`, or if it is `N - 1`, we have arrived at our solution and return the max possible distance along with its starting index.
+If the index of the last refueling gas station is less than the `startingIndex`, or if it is `N - 1`, we have arrived at our solution and return the max possible distance along with its starting index.
+Conversely, if the index of the last refueling gas station is greater than or equal to the `startingIndex`, and if it is not `N - 1`, then we reset our journey and start from the next gas station.
+The following code explains this -

 <details>